addamh/addamhardy.com/_posts/2013-09-28-automate-all-the-things-continuous-integration-and-continuous-deployment-at-revunit.markdown

 title: "Automate All The Things: Continuous Integration and Deployment at RevUnit"
 date: 2013-09-28 16:17
 comments: true
 categories:
 tags: [ci, continuous integration, process, travis ci]
 ---

-[cross post from my company blog]

 We are strong believers in the agile method of software development.
 We break down key features into user stories, do sprint planning, track velocity, unit and integration testing; all that good stuff.
-But we’ve had a few key pillars of agile development missing for a while and we recently rectified that.
-RevUnit’s process now fully incorporates continuous integration and continuous deployment.
+But we’ve had a few key pillars of agile development missing for a while and we recently rectified that. <!--more-->RevUnit’s process now fully incorporates continuous integration and continuous deployment.
 This enables us to automate more of our process which frees us up to focus on the important things — like implementing and shipping features!

 ##Automate all the things!